 Please see the University's policy on the recording of lectures and other formal teaching sessions on WebLearn.

-The timetables for the three terms of this academic year can be found in ANNEX D. Timetables will also be published on WebLearn where announcements of any changes will be made.
+The timetables for the three terms can be found in ANNEX D. Timetables will also be published on WebLearn where announcements of any changes will be made.

 Supervision and teaching